agruenb/micro-ocpp-dashboard/readme.md

 ## Purpose and Achitechture

-This dashboard is designed to be hosted on a microcontroller.
+This dashboard is a web-based interactive dashboard for the MicroOcpp library.
+It is designed with the ability in mind to be hosted on a microcontroller.
 With this requirement in mind some important restrictions have to be acknowledged.
 These are:

 1. Limited storage space